 If you treat them as employees you run the risk of losing money through unnecessary extra taxes.
 So always follow local, legal guidelines to make sure you get this right.

 The easiest way to find out if you should hire a contractor is to see why other companies hire them.
 Here are some of the reasons:

-In a recent study by Accenture, 64 percent of people said that this factor was more important than something like cost savings.
-A key benefit of hiring contractors for many companies is being able to quickly adapt to changing demands for skills.
+- Access to skills: A key benefit of hiring contractors for many companies is being able to quickly adapt to changing demands for skills

-It's useful to be able to increase or decrease your staff numbers based on changes in the market and the wider economy.
+- Organisational flexibility: It's useful to be able to increase or decrease your staff numbers based on changes in the market and the wider economy

-When you hire a contractor, there's usually a get-out clause so you can end the contract with a few weeks' notice, without giving a reason.
-That's rarely the case when you need to fire someone or make them redundant.
+- Ease of termination: When you hire a contractor, there's usually a get-out clause so you can end the contract with a few weeks' notice, without giving a reason – that's rarely the case when you need to fire someone or make them redundant

-There's no need to provide company benefits, holiday pay, sick pay, employer taxes, or pension or superannuation payments to contractors.
+- Lower overheads: There's no need to provide company benefits, holiday pay, sick pay, employer taxes, or pension or superannuation payments to contractors

-Only 39 percent of executives in the Accenture survey said cost savings were a big benefit.
-So it's worth playing around with the figures in your accounting software to see what you might save if you hire a contractor.
+- Cost savings: It's worth playing around with the figures in your accounting software to see what you might save if you hire a contractor

-Employers are often required by law to insure against liability for injury to their employees.
-Contractors are their own employers and have to provide their own insurance.
+- Reduced legal liability: Employers are often required by law to insure against liability for injury to their employees – contractors are their own employers and have to provide their own insurance

 Skills and experience are the big plus points here.
 Becoming a contractor is a major life decision because it's a step outside the 'safety' of full-time employment.
 So people who take up contract work are likely to be confident about their skills, with experience to match.